Kicksecure/genmkfile/README.md

 moving files around, packaging, etc. very simple.
 Packaging of most packages can look very similar.

-Provides common make targets such as 'make install'.
-Very extensible through file ./make-helper-overrides.bsh or folder ./make-helper-overrides.d.
+Provides common make targets such as 'make install', 'make dist', 'make installsim', 'make installcheck', 'make uninstall', 'make uninstallcheck', 'make distclean'.

+Very extensible through
+file ./make-helper-overrides.bsh or
+folder ./make-helper-overrides.d.
 By using overrides, any make target can be easily extended using pre or post hooks or replaced.
+Override files which are executable will be used.
+Override files which are not executable will be skipped.

 Contains a minimal Makefile while the heavy lifting is done by a bash script make-helper.bsh.

+Building for multiple platforms possible, example: export make_cross_build_platform_list="i386 amd64"

+Can call with lintian (static analysis tool for Debian packages).
+By default it will be using lintian if installed while failing open (non-zero exit code). lintian can be disabled. export make_use_lintian=false
+Or can be configured to fail closed (non-zero exit code). export make_use_lintian=true

+Can build packages without chroot using debuild (default) or inside chroot using cowbuilder.
+To enable cowbuilder, use: export make_use_cowbuilder=true

+Supports signing packages using debsign.
+(sign a Debian .changes and .dsc file pair using GPG) export make_use_debsign=true
 ## How to install `genmkfile` using apt-get ##

 1\.
 Add [Whonix's Signing Key](https://www.whonix.org/wiki/Whonix_Signing_Key).